-The vulnerability as described in TR 24772-1 clause 6.23 is applicable to C++.
+The vulnerability as described in ISO/IEC TR 24772-1:2019 clause 6.23 is applicable to C++.

 Operator precedence and associativity in C++ are determined by the C++ grammar.
-There are four operators that cannot be overloaded (user-defined) '::', '.', '.*', and '?:'.
+There are four operators that cannot be overloaded (user-defined)

+:: ;

+. ;

+.* ; and

+?: .

-Due to the large number of operators, one is recommended to consult an operator precedence table when needed, e.g., https://en.cppreference.com/w/cpp/language/operator_precedence, since the vulnerability as described in TR 24772-1 Clause 6.23 is applicable to C++.
-For example, in C++, the bitwise logical and shift operators are sometimes incorrectly treated as having the same precedence as arithmetic operations -- they do not -- the bitwise operators have lower precedence.
+Due to the large number of operators, one is recommended to consult an operator precedence table when needed, e.g., https://en.cppreference.com/w/cpp/language/operator_precedence.
+For example, in C++, the bitwise logical and shift operators are sometimes incorrectly treated as having the same precedence as arithmetic operations even though the bitwise operators have lower precedence.
 For example, the following (correct) expression subtracts one from x and then checks if the result is zero:

 x - 1 == 0

-which is equivalent to (x - 1) == 0,i.e., x - 1 is done first, then that result is compared to zero.
+which is equivalent to (x - 1) == 0,i.e., x - 1 is done first, then that result is compared to 0.
 Programmers mistakenly thinking the bitwise operations have the same precedence as arithmetic ones might write:

 x & 1 == 0

 intending to perform (x & 1) == 0, but precedence rules result in this evaluating x & (1 == 0) instead.
-(When in doubt, use parenthesis to ensure the proper evaluation of an expression.)
+This would have been easily fixed by using parenthesis to ensure the proper evaluation of an expression.

 In addition to the aforementioned, C++ also permits operators to be overloaded when used with user-defined types.
 While it is not possible to change the precedence, associativity, and number of operands of overloaded operators [C++17, Clause 16.5 [over.oper], para.
 6], overloaded operators can be executed differently than built-in operators.
 For example, overloaded operators lose any built-in operator short-circuiting properties and sequence order guarantees.
 Similarly overloaded operators and their arguments' evaluations behave as normal function calls, differing from built-in operator evaluation.

 Note: overloaded assignment falls into this category.

-The address of an operator has unspecified semantics when used in conjunction with incomplete class types. – should go somewhere.
-Where???

-This subclause requires a complete rewrite to have it reflect C++ issues.

-Operator precedence and associativity in C are clearly defined.

-Mixed logical operators are allowed without parentheses.
+C++ overloading of operators can cause significant issues.
+One hazard is that the overloaded operators do not automatically connect the inverse operator, such as:

+== and !=;

+< and >=;

+> and <=;

+etc.

+Unless the declarer declares all relevant operators, unexpected results occur.
+In addition, overloaded operators && and || do not have shortcut semantics and thus behave differently.
+This is problematic since the safety of a right-hand operand of a short circuit operator often depends on the result of the left-hand operand, e.g. an existence test before the value is read.

 6.23.2 Guidance to language users